Slide Down on Me

 In truth, she wasn’t as bothered by the suggestion as she supposed she should’ve been.
 “That’s extortion.”

-“Proposition.
-Pleasure.”
+“As a proposition.
+As an offer of pleasure.”
 He swung his arms wide and grinned.
 Shivers of a different sort coasted through her.
-“Fantasy come true.”
+“Fantasy come true.
+Pick one, any one.”

 Bella laughed and the sound wasn’t as strained as she thought it might be.
 “Whose fantasy?
 Whose pleasure?”

 “Mine.
 Yours.
 Ours.
-Does it really matter?
+Does it matter?
 You want me.”
-His voice was full of cocky confidence and as much as she wanted to deny it, he was right.
+His voice was full of cocky confidence.
 He took several steps forward until he was standing eye level with her, his breath fanning her face.
 “And I sure as hell want you.”